 The lake itself has a huge surrounding car parking area and a closed car park for the many tourist buses that visit everyday.
 It has a day picnic area with tables and bench seats however food is not permitted down by the lake itself.
 Give yourself plenty of time to explore around the lake as well as enjoy the crystal waters.
 Guaranteed you will want to stay longer and come again.

-A little hint for visitors
+A few hints for visitors